- Associate Professor Charlotte Allen

 The ICPMS can analyse a host of solid materials.
 Dr Allen has performed analyses for the Queensland Police Service, New Zealand Ministry for Primary Industries (Fisheries) and Blue Scope Steel, to name a few.

-- Bryan SE, Cook AG, Allen CM, Siegel C, Purdy DJ, Greentree J, Uysal T, (2012) Early-mid Cretaceous tectonic evolution of eastern Gondwana: From silicic LIP magmatism to continental rupture, Episodes: journal of international geoscience p142-152
+- Bryan S, Cook A, Allen C, Siegel C, Purdy D, Greentree J, Uysal T, (2012) Early-mid Cretaceous tectonic evolution of eastern Gondwana: From silicic LIP magmatism to continental rupture, Episodes p142-152

-- Tian W, Campbell IH, Allen CM, Guan P, Pan W, Chen M, Yu H, Zhu W, (2010) The Tarim picrite-basalt-rhyolite suite, a Permian flood basalt from Northwest China with contrasting rhyolites produced by fractional crystallization and anatexis, Contributions to Mineralogy and Petrology p407-425
+- Tian W, Campbell I, Allen C, Guan P, Pan W, Chen M, Yu H, Zhu W, (2010) The Tarim picrite-basalt-rhyolite suite, a Permian flood basalt from Northwest China with contrasting rhyolites produced by fractional crystallization and anatexis, Contributions to Mineralogy and Petrology p407-425

-- Squire RJ, Allen CM, Cas RA, Campbell IH, Blewett R, Nemchin AA, (2010) Two cycles of voluminous pyroclastic volcanism and sedimentation related to episodic granite emplacement during the late Archean: Eastern Yilgarn Craton, Western Australia, Precambrian Research p251-274
+- Squire R, Allen C, Cas R, Campbell I, Blewett R, Nemchin A, (2010) Two cycles of voluminous pyroclastic volcanism and sedimentation related to episodic granite emplacement during the late Archean: Eastern Yilgarn Craton, Western Australia, Precambrian Research p251-274

 For more publications by this staff member, visit QUT ePrints, the University's research repository.